Stephani6G/alx-system_engineering-devops/0x19-postmortem/README.md

 # My first postmortem

 	# Issue  Summary
 	- The outage lasted for 2 hours(from 20:00 UTC to 22:00 UTC)
 	- 12000 users were impacted by the outage
 	- The root  of the outage was a configuration change that prevented access bt the login service.

+TIMELINE
+Below is  atimelineof the activities between 20:00 UTC -22:000 UTC

+	#timeline
+	.
+20:00 : Monitoring system reported sudden spike in error rates during login.
+	.
+20:02 : ngineering team was alerted to the issue.
+	.
+20:10 : The team began investigating the issue.
+	.
+20:20 :  Team realized restaring the login service didn't resolve issue.